yunimoo/elichika/docs/README.md

 - [x] Exchange
     - [x] Working exchanges implementation.
     - [x] Exchange data depends on the database, by default it has items that was in the global server at the EOS.
-    - [ ] Note that some item might not be exchangable, but that's more down to the handling of those items and not the exchange itself.
 - [x] School idol / Practice
     - [x] Fully working card grade up, level up, and practice system.
 - [x] Accessories